coleygroup/quarc/src/quarc/preprocessing/documentation.md

 - [x] agent ratio range: Agent molar ratios (relative to limiting reactant) must be within 0.001 to 1000 (upper bound for solvents only)
 - [x] nonsolvent high ratio: Upper bound of 10 for non-solvent agents

-Note: These same filters are applied to global_val and global_test sets.
+Note: These same filters are applied to validation and test sets.

+## Step 7: Generate Overlap Data (--all-filters)

+The `--all-filters` option creates a special "overlap" dataset containing only reactions that have records for all stages.
+This overlap dataset is used for:

+- Pipeline weight optimization
+- End-to-end evaluation

+**Output:** `overlap/overlap_train.pickle`, `overlap/overlap_val.pickle`, `overlap/overlap_test.pickle`

 ## Preprocessing Roadmap